 Paro: After Mandatory Permit issued after Biometrics for Entry by Flight.

-Only two airlines are operating in Bhutan for tourists on their Holidays, Drukair and Bhutan Airlines operates flights from Delhi, Gaya, Bagdogra, Kolkata, Mumbai, and Guwahati to Paro in Bhutan.
+Only two airlines are operating in Bhutan for tourists on their Holidays, Drukair and Bhutan Airlines operate flights from Delhi, Gaya, Bagdogra, Kolkata, Mumbai, and Guwahati to Paro in Bhutan.
 The railway tracks open up near the land of heritage.
 Tourist permits are required to enter Bhutan and a normal entry permit allows you to visit Thimphu, Paro, and Punakha only.
-Pheutsholing can be explored without the permit too.
+Pheutsholing can be explored without a permit too.
 Permit Office at Pheutsholing is Closed On Saturdays and Sundays.